-Kim Cover, MS, RD, CSSD, LDN, is a clinical dietitian with the Clinical Nutrition Program.
+Kim Cover, MS, RD, CSSD, LPC, LDN, is a clinical dietitian with the Clinical Nutrition Program.
 She specializing in sports nutrition at the CHOP Center for Sports Medicine and Performance in King of Prussia.

 I am a Registered Dietitian specializing in sports nutrition and I work at the Center for Sports Medicine and Performance in King of Prussia.
 For the past 18 years, I have counseled competitive athletes in a variety of sports, including all 33 University of Pennsylvania sports teams from 2004 to 2008.